kani675/landingPage_Kanishka/README.md

-Landing Page for a Bookseller Website
+# Landing Page – Bookseller Website

-A responsive landing page designed for an online bookselling platform.
-Built using HTML and CSS.
+A simple and responsive landing page created using HTML and CSS.